-One of the easiest ways to update your content style guide and make it more personable is to use the first-person “we” when stating your practices and rules.
+One of the easiest ways to complete a content style guide update and make it more personable is to use the first-person “we” when stating your practices and rules.
 Instead of writing, “Abbreviate barbecue to BBQ,” try writing “We use BBQ in place of barbecue.”
 It might not seem like a big difference, but it helps writers and freelance creatives make a better connection with your brand.
 Rather than sounding like a teacher handing down a long list of rules, you come off as a fellow student sharing information about how to be successful.

 Think about how you like to be addressed.
 No one here at Textbroker likes to be talked down to or treated like an amateur, and we’re sure you don’t like that either.
 Avoid language in your style guide that makes your team members or outside writers feel that you don’t trust their expertise.
 Some marketing professionals feel tempted to give lessons in grammar within a style guide, which is generally a no-no. Professional writers know basic grammar rules and will only feel like you’re condescending if you write out a lecture on why you prefer the Oxford comma instead of simply stating, “We use the Oxford comma for all lists.”